-Oddly enough, email marketing is more alive than ever.
-But unfortunately, the fact that many companies or bloggers annoy their subscribers with the massive sending of emails among other bad practices has caused many to confuse emailing with spam.
+Oddly enough, email marketing is still alive more than ever.
+But unfortunately, the fact that many companies or bloggers annoy their subscribers with the massive sending of emails, among other harmful practices, has caused many to confuse emailing with spam.

-So that this does not happen to you and your campaigns are a real success I have thought that it may be interesting to show you some of the most common email marketing mistakes that bloggers and marketers are doing.
+So that this does not happen to you and your campaigns are a real success, I have thought that it may be interesting to show you some of the most common email marketing mistakes that bloggers and marketers are making.

 Email Marketing Mistakes that you should avoid

-We are all used to receiving emails from large companies or from which we have purchased a product or have subscribed to their newsletter.
+We used to receive emails from large companies or from which we have purchased a product or have subscribed to their newsletter.

 These companies and bloggers know the great potential of getting subscribers and pay great attention to generating leads (getting a name, an email, etc.).